jamoon2030/week4-assignment/Cookbook.md

-This code book describes the variables, the data, and any transformations performed to clean up the data
+This code book describes the variables, the data, and the transformations performed to clean up the data

 ## **Data**
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: